lgladson/PUI2016_lag552/HW2_lag552/README.md

 ##Extra Credit

 **Contribution:**
-After understanding Assignment 3, I did most of this on my own.
-I did receive help from Dr. Bianco, who taught me about the pd.to_datetime function so I could change the dates in the dataset to values that could be plotted.
+After understanding Assignment 3, I did most of this on my own with help from Dr. Bianco, who taught me about the pd.to_datetime function.

+**Process Summary:**
+Same as above, just adding in the pd.to_datetime function so I could change the dates in the dataset to values that could be plotted.
 (*Note: We had some trouble creating a scatterplot - Dr. Bianco ultimately determined that the dataset I chose couldn't handle a scatter function, and that the graph I have is all right because of this.)

-**Process Summary:**